hyperthunk/rebar_alien_plugin/README.md

 1. `{copy, Src, Dest}` which copies `Src` to `Dest`
 2. `{create, Dest, Data}` which creates a file `Dest` with the contents `Data`
 3. `{mkdir, Dest}` which creates the specified directory
+4. `{exec, Cmd}` some arbitrary shell command to run in the directory

 These instructions allow you to generate, copy or otherwise insert your own custom rebar configuration into the target directory.
 The project skeleton in `examples`